salinelake/salinelake.github.io/index.md

-I'm a graduate student in the [Program of Applied and Computational Mathematics](https://www.pacm.princeton.edu/) of Princeton University.
+I'm a graduate student in the [Program of Applied and Computational Mathematics](https://www.pacm.princeton.edu/) at Princeton University.
 I will join [Lawrence Berkeley Lab](https://cs.lbl.gov/) as an Alvarez fellow in Oct.
 2024.
-You can find the complete list of my publication at [Google Scholar](https://scholar.google.com/citations?user=WreiKioAAAAJ&hl=en), and my Curriculum Vitae at [About](/about/).
+You can find the complete list of my publications at [Google Scholar](https://scholar.google.com/citations?user=WreiKioAAAAJ&hl=en), and my Curriculum Vitae [here](/about/).

 ## Research Summary